in-toto/specification/in-toto-spec.md

 explicitly specifying `"DISALLOW *"`, in-toto verification fails if an artifact was not consumed by an earlier rule.
 Not including `"DISALLOW *"` at the end of a rule list could allow artifacts to sneak into the step or inspection undetected.
-AS such, it is generally recommended that all rule lists include a `"DISALLOW *"` at the end.
+As such, it is generally recommended that all rule lists include a `"DISALLOW *"` at the end.

 Here, we describe an algorithm to illustrate the behavior of the rules being